Viborg HK: History

 They are as of 2010, currently the most winning women's team in Women's EHF Cup history, with three titles.

 The 30 May 2009, became the biggest triumph for the Danish women's team.
 Not only did Viborg HK win their 12th National Championship, they also became the first Danish handball team, both on the men's and women's side to win all three major titles ("The Treble") in the same season.
 The Danish Women's Handball Cup, The EHF Women's Champions League and the Danish Championship.

 However, in the 2010/2011 season, Viborg had to win with an excess of 9 goals against Dinamo Volgograd to advance from the mainround.
 They won with 7 goals, meaning that Viborg wouldn't be able to defend their EHF Women's Champions League title.

 In 2015, the controversial investment company Hellerup Finans took a major stake in the handball club and its holding company.
 Its investment resulted in a doubling of the club value but it began to seek an agreement to sell the club that same year, eventually selling it to a group of local businessmen for DKK 820,000 while retaining the shell holding company and renaming it Hellerup Consulting Group.

+After winning the Championship in 2014, the team has seen less success and has generally been overtaken by Odense Håndbold and Team Esbjerg.

 The men's team has not been quite as successful.
 It was only in 1999 a promotion to the best league was reached.
 Since then, the best result has been a second place in 2007.
+After the 2012-13 season, Viborg HK decided to pull their men's team out of the league to focus on the women's team.